simonhm/islandora_mirador/README.md

 ### Configuring the IIIF Manifest view for the Manifest additions
 Assuming hOCR is [set up](#setting-up-hocr) and [tested](#test-hocr)...

-We will show how to set up IIIF manifests to include text overlay in Mirador for single pages, and for paged content.

-1. Follow the instructions at [https://github.com/Born-Digital-US/islandora_iiif_hocr](https://github.com/Born-Digital-US/islandora_iiif_hocr#usage)
+Follow the instructions at [https://github.com/Born-Digital-US/islandora_iiif_hocr](https://github.com/Born-Digital-US/islandora_iiif_hocr#usage) to allow searching inside the mirador viewer on your hOCR

 ### Configuring the Mirador viewer to display for Pages and Paged Content using Contexts